Maurizio Anzeri: 2019

+2021

-In November 2021 Anzeri was in a group exhibition Known and Strange at the Victoria and Albert Museum in London featuring the artwork Lucy 2018.
+In November 2021, Anzeri was in a group exhibition Known and Strange at the Victoria and Albert Museum in London featuring the artwork Lucy (2018).

+2022

-The solo exhibition On the Move from April 2022 highlights Anzeri's new body of work of life size puppets made from plasters and brass at the public art gallery The Box in Plymouth, England.
-Anzeri is also exhibiting in the group exhibition The Dress Code showing A Little Black Dress, a wearable sculpture Anzeri made for fashion editor Isabella Blow in 2000.
+Anzeri's April 2022 solo exhibition On the Move was held at the public art gallery The Box in Plymouth, England.
+It highlighted his new body of work of life size puppets made from plasters and brass.

+Anzeri also exhibited in the group exhibition The Dress Code showing A Little Black Dress, a wearable sculpture Anzeri made for fashion editor Isabella Blow in 2000.

-The exhibition OVERDOSE from April 2022, at the Design Museum Holon in Israel includes two of Anzeri's embroidered portraits of found photographs.
+The April 2022 exhibition OVERDOSE, shown at the Design Museum Holon in Israel, included two of Anzeri's embroidered portraits of found photographs.